MvssSrivatsav/MvssSrivatsav/README.md

 - 👋 Hi, I’m @Srivatsav2001
-- 👀 I’m interested in web development,C
+- 👀 I’m interested in web development and ML
-- 🌱 I’m currently learning python
+- 🌱 I’m currently into coding and a learner
-- 💞️ I’m looking to collaborate on participating hackathons,events and designing
+- 💞️ I’m looking to collaborate on participating in hackathons,events and designing
-- 📫 How to reach me Email: srivatsav269@gmail.com

 <!---